 \section{Introduction}

 In the aggregate, larger neural networks trained on more data perform better than smaller neural networks trained on less data, in a predictable way.
 Across a range of studies, mean test loss has been observed to decrease as a power law in both the number of network parameters ($L \propto N^{-\alpha_N}$) and the number of training samples ($L \propto D^{-\alpha_D}$) \parencite{hestness2017deep, rosenfeld2019constructive, kaplan2020scaling, henighan2020scaling, gordon2021data, zhai2022scaling, hoffmann2022training}.
-Although aggregate performance changes predictably with scale, when particular capabilities are examined, larger models often have emergent abilities, i.e., unexpected and qualitatively different behavior than smaller models~\parencite{wei2022emergent}.
-Understanding both facets of scaling -- the predictable power law decrease in loss and the emergence of new capabilities at scale -- is not just of theoretical interest, but highly relevant to the near-term future of deep learning~\parencite{ganguli2022predictability}.
-Understanding the precise way in which larger models are different from smaller ones is entangled with basic questions about \emph{what} deep neural networks are doing internally and \emph{whether} they will continue to improve with scale.
+Although aggregate performance changes smoothly with scale, when particular capabilities are examined, larger models often have emergent abilities, i.e., qualitatively different performance than smaller models~\parencite{wei2022emergent, Steinhardt2022}.
+Understanding and reconciling both facets of scaling -- the predictable power law decrease in loss and the emergence of new capabilities at scale -- is of both theoretical and practical interest~\parencite{ganguli2022predictability}.
+Understanding how scaling changes what neural networks learn is entangled with core questions: what are deep neural networks doing internally, and will they will continue to improve with scale?